Do MBA Rankings Really Matter?

 The top 20 MBA programs have a good deal of prestige, but they’re not the only programs with name recognition.
 Most schools that appear in the top 100 of rankings are recognized by recruiters.

-These schools might also be known for certain MBA specializations or hands-on learning initiatives.
+These schools might also be known for certain MBA concentrations or hands-on learning initiatives.
 Some MBA programs prepare students well for certain industries, and recruiters know that, too.

 Just as a degree doesn’t tell the full story of a job applicant, a ranking doesn’t tell the full story of an MBA.
 Smart recruiters view an MBA holistically – as something that complements your other qualifications and experience.